Woffelson/GP2-ropegame/README.md

 # GP2-ropegame
-Will this blend?
+Does this even work?
 That is the question.